Cost-Effectiveness and Reimbursement

 cardiogenic shock mortality rate for last 20+ years4 without Impella heart pumps

-Impella therapy demonstrates significance cost savings and cost-effectiveness for payers and providers
+Impella therapy demonstrates significant cost savings and cost-effectiveness for payers and providers

 Impella is Associated with Reduced Mortality and Cost

-Studies show the use of percutaneous ventricular assist devices (PVADs), including Impella, is particularly cost-effective in cases of cardiogenic shock.
+Studies show the use of percutaneous ventricular assist devices (PVADs), including Impella, is particularly cost-effective.